timyi976/visual_crypto/README.md

 ## Usage

+- If is grayscale image, the number of secret images can only be between 1 and 6 inclusively.
+- If is color image, the number of secret images can only be either 1 or 2.
+- The number of cover images must be at least 2.
+- All secret images and cover images must have same shape.
+- You must specify the number of secret images during decryption using `--nsecrets` argument.

 ```
 usage: python3 vc_main.py [-h] [--encrypt] [--decrypt] [--gray] [--secrets SECRETS [SECRETS ...]] [--nsecrets NSECRETS] [--covers COVERS [COVERS ...]] [--output OUTPUT] [--r R]
                   [--seed SEED]